 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

-Why we love it: Gain a fresh perspective on Clear Creek Canyon from a new multi-use trail
+Why we love it: This wide, multi-use trail gives us a fresh perspective on Clear Creek Canyon and is the perfect place to unwind for a post-work walk.

 When to go: Open year-round, but best enjoyed during the fall